kitnil/awesome/README.md

 ## Go

+- [fgprof](https://github.com/felixge/fgprof) - 🚀 fgprof is a sampling Go profiler that allows you to analyze On-CPU as well as Off-CPU (e.g. I/O) time together.
+- [infracost](https://github.com/aliscott/infracost) - Get cost estimates from a Terraform project
 - [govaluate](https://github.com/Knetic/govaluate) - Arbitrary expression evaluation for golang
 - [gabs](https://github.com/Jeffail/gabs) - For parsing, creating and editing unknown or dynamic JSON in Go
 - [lint](https://github.com/golang/lint) - [mirror] This is a linter for Go source code.